cfwheels/wheels-cli/docs/README.md

 ## Installation

-Install the CFWheels CLI as a CommandBox module:
+Install the Wheels CLI as a CommandBox module:

 ```bash
 box install wheels-cli